Shane Alexander, 2nd Earl Alexander of Tunis: Biography

-Alexander is the elder son of Field Marshal Harold Alexander, 1st Earl Alexander of Tunis and Lady Margaret Bingham (1905–1977), daughter of George Bingham, 5th Earl of Lucan.
-He was educated at Harrow, Ashbury College, and the Mons Officer Cadet School.
+Alexander is the elder son of Field Marshal Harold Alexander, 1st Earl Alexander of Tunis, and his wife, Lady Margaret Bingham (1905–1977), daughter of George Bingham, 5th Earl of Lucan.
+He was educated at Harrow School, Ashbury College in Canada (while his father was Governor-General), and the Mons Officer Cadet School.
 On 14 August 1954, he was commissioned as a second lieutenant into the Irish Guards.
 On 16 June 1969, he succeeded his father in the earldom, following his death.

 Alexander served as a Lord-in-waiting from 8 January 1974 until 4 March 1974, at the end of Edward Heath's premiership.
 He has also been a director of the Pathfinder Financial Corporation (firm.dissolved 1988) in Toronto in 1980.

 He was a member of the House of Lords from 1969 until the House of Lords Act 1999 came into force in November of that year.

-As a descendant of the Earls of Caledon, he is also in the remainder to that title and was the heir presumptive from 1980 to 1990.
+As a male line descendant of the Earls of Caledon, he is also in the remainder to that title and was the heir presumptive from 1980 to 1990.

 Marriages and children

 Alexander married firstly Hilary van Geest on 14 July 1971.
 They were divorced in 1976 without having had any children.

-He married secondly Davinia Mary Woodhouse, daughter of David Woodhouse, 4th Baron Terrington, on 22 July 1981.
+He married secondly The Honourable Davinia Mary Woodhouse, daughter of David Woodhouse, 4th Baron Terrington, on 22 July 1981.
 She is a former lady-in-waiting to Princess Margaret, Countess of Snowdon.
 They have two daughters: